David L. Rose: IDEO (2017)

-In 2017, Rose was a futurist at IDEO, where he worked with a team to design and prototype gesture-based interactions and developed computer vision technology for people to perform one and two-handed gestures to control light and sound in the environment.
+In 2017, Rose was a futurist-in-residence at IDEO, where he worked with a team to design and prototype gesture-based interactions and developed computer vision technology for people to perform one and two-handed gestures to control light and sound in the environment.
 Rose filmed dancers, American Sign Language teachers, mimes, and an orchestra conductor to learn about the communicative power of subtle gestures.
+He published "Why Gesture is the Next Big Thing in Design" on the IDEO Blog.